-Those managers and executives certainly do whip out their laptops and iPads at home and on planes, and it’s rare not to find some weekend hours in this class of people.
-But the work that they do at home is solo work: asynchronous communication is the majority, and synchronous communications are used to set up a meeting at an office.
+Those managers and executives certainly do whip out their laptops and iPads at home and on planes, and it’s rare not to find some weekend hours clocked by this group of people.
+But the work that they do at home is typically solo work: asynchronous communication (long form writing or email exchange) is the majority, and synchronous communications (calls and instant message) are used to handle emergencies or set up a meeting at an office.
 Organizations have to have processes to communicate information up and down, and to make decisions based on that information.
 If those processes are built around office meetings, they stop working properly when important team members aren’t present, because remote meetings suck.

 I think there’s lot of remote-oriented folks posting about their tools out of a genuine sense of helpfulness, and just as many blank stares on the receiving end.
 Instead, it would be more helpful to repost Chelsea Troy’s blog.
 Tools don’t fix people and process problems: the first corporations made do with quill and parchment and sailing ships, while modern corporations fail in the midst of plenty every day (never mind hard times).
 Extolling different collaboration tools misses the point because it doesn’t address the cultural differences between remote-rare and colocation-rare teams.